 One important risk in terms of sustainability is any damage to the trust people have in us.
 The main risks that we have identified are:

 We must supply safe products to patients, customers and healthcare.
-It is therefore extremely important for all employees to carry out high-quality work.
+It is therefore an utmost priority for all employees to carry out high-quality work.
 We are also continually performing clinical studies in order to generate more data about our products.
 We particularly want to see how effective our products are in preventing infections and other complications.
 We also study safety, user-friendliness and patient satisfaction.
-More than 40 clinical studies have been performed including a total of more than 100,000 patients.
+More than 40 clinical studies have been performed across a total of more than 100,000 patients.

 We comply with all legal and regulatory requirements for clinical studies, product development, production, goods declarations, sales and marketing.

-Our EC certificates, as with other regulatory approvals, are proof of our quality, showing our ability to maintain a high level of quality for our products and processes.
+Our CE certificates and other regulatory approvals, are proof of our quality, showing our ability to maintain a high level of quality for our products and processes.

 Our activities are notifiable under the Swedish Environmental Code.
 Our environmental work focuses on the safe management of chemicals and waste in product development and production.
 Our unique coating contains very small amounts of noble metals and does not require any special disposal procedures.
 The metals in the coating are not destroyed during incineration and are collected at the incineration plant.